MickalSpeller/Azure-Project-Alpha-Virtual-Networks/README.md

-# Project ALPHA : Virtual Network
+# Azure Project ALPHA : Virtual Network
 Welcome.
 The purpose of this series of projects (Project ALPHA) is to document my run-throughs wtih some of the core Azure services as it relates to configurations and deployments using Azure CLI and Bicep and Terraform.

 Download this repo to obtain all configuration files in this project.